Bariloche, nestled along the shore of Lake Nahuel Huapi and surrounded by snow-capped peaks serves as the gateway to the playland of Patagonia.

-To try the native dish of curanto brought from Chile and adapted to Argentina, head to the Villa Suiza.
+To try the native dish of curanto brought from Chile and adapted to Argentina, head to Colonia Suiza (the Swiss Colony).
 Ask for ‘Gringo Goye’ to be pointed in the right direction.

-Get to the Swiss Village before noon to experience the entire ceremony including lighting the fire and dining three hours later.
+Get to the Swiss colony before noon to experience the entire ceremony including lighting the fire and dining three hours later.

 Patagonia Sweets and Desserts

-For dessert the options abound: mousses, sweet pastries, artisanal ice-cream, hot brownies, and crepes Suzette with sweet natural berries that thrive in this area: raspberry, cherries, boysenberries, blackberries, elderberry and rose hips.
+Patagonian dessert options abound: mousses, sweet pastries, artisanal ice-cream, hot brownies, and crepes Suzette with sweet natural berries that thrive in this area: raspberry, cherries, boysenberries, blackberries, elderberry and rose hips.

 Bariloche is most famous for its chocolate, ranging from milk chocolate to dark unsweetened chocolate with 100% cacao.

 Chocoholics will want to make a beeline to Mamushka, Bariloche’s most renowned chocolate shop.
 They also have ice cream and continually are inventing new flavors, such as pineapple and ginger and almond honey-cinnamon nougat.

 Chocolate lovers on a budget usually head to the nearby ‘Del Tourista,’ also known as the ‘Tourist Shop,’ for free samples and to stock up on more affordable chocolate.

 Local fine wines and champagnes from the coldest zones of the Rio Negro Valley will surprise connoisseurs.